gregpalmr/dremio-udf-example/README.md

      $ mvn clean install -DskipTests

-Upon a successful build the UDF's jar file will be placed in the targets directory:
+Upon a successful build the UDF's jar file will be placed in the target directory:

     $ ls ./target/dremio-udf-examples-15.5.0-*.jar